I. K. Songbijit

-Ingti Kathar Songbijit is a militant leader who once led the secessionist faction of National Democratic Front of Boroland (NDFB) in North-East India.
+Ingti Kathar Songbijit, originally Songbijit Ingti Kathar, was a militant leader who once led the secessionist faction of National Democratic Front of Boroland (NDFB) in North-East India.

+Early life

 Although he served as the leader of an organization that claims to represent Bodo people, Songbijit is not a Bodo himself.
 He was born in a Karbi family.
 He hails from the Chelaikhati village, in the Biswanath Chariali sub-division of Sonitpur district, Assam.
 Kathar is a sub-clan (kurjon) of the Ingti clan, which enjoys a high status in the Karbi society; the traditional chief priests come from the Kathar kurjon.